 On the Details tab, you investigate the metric activity as a graph, list, or distribution chart, and view the heat maps to examine the criticality levels of your objects.

 With the Environment tab, you evaluate the health, risk, and efficiency of various objects as they relate to your overall object hierarchy.
 You view the object relationships to determine how an object that is in a critical state might be affecting other objects.

-To support future troubleshooting and ongoing maintenance, you can create a new alert definition, and create a dashboard and one or more views and reports.
-To plan for growth and account for newly approved projects, you can create and commit capacity projects.
+To support future troubleshooting and ongoing maintenance, you can create an alert definition, and create a dashboard and one or more views.
 To enforce the rules used to monitor your objects, you can create and customize operational policies.